pbackx/lego-sorter-pi/README.md

 ## Configuring the Python environment on your PC

-The next step is to install the Python dependencies.
-I would suggest you do this in a virtual environment:
+The next step is to configure your environment.

-    python3 -m venv lego-sorter-venv
-    source lego-sorter-venv/bin/activate
-    pip install -r requirements.txt
+To get everything up and running you will want to install the following, Google for specific steps for your operating
+system:
+- (Windows only) Install WSL2 and your preferred Linux distribution.
+- Install NVida CUDA and cuDNN.
+- Install Docker
+- Test everything
+- Build the provided Docker image